Shuddhadvaita: History

-Shuddadvaita is founded by Vishnuswami in Southern India, though little is know of his writing.
-He is known as the early founder of the Rudra sampradaya, one of the four main traditions of Vaishnavaites.
-Vallabhacharya revived it in the 15th century, composing a partial commentary on the Brahma Sutras (Anubhashya) and a full commentary on the Bhagavata Purana (Subodhini).
+Shuddhadvaita, or "pure non-dualism", is a Vedantic philosophy.
+It identifies the original Absolute Truth as the personal Supreme Being, Krishna, who manifests the universe through his own nature for divine play (lila).
+The tradition recognizes Vallabhacharya as its primary philosopher.
+It also acknowledges an Acharyatrayi (three founding authorities) consisting of Vallabhacharya, his elder son Shri Gopinathji, and his younger son Shri Vitthalnathji (Gusainji), who further systematized the sect's liturgy.
+Vallabhacharya is known as the early founder of the Rudra sampradaya, one of the four main traditions of Vaishnavas.
+He revived it in the 15th century, composing a partial commentary on the Brahma Sutras (Anubhashya) and a full commentary on the Bhagavata Purana (Subodhini).
 After Vallabhacharya's death, his son Vitthalanatha completed the commentary on the Brahma Sutras.

+Central to this path is the Brahmsambandh initiation.
+In this ritual, the devotee performs Atmanivedan (self-dedication), offering their body, mind, and wealth (tan-man-dhan) to Krishna.
+This is believed to remove the soul's fundamental ignorance and defects.
+A distinction in this theology was clarified following the Maharaj Libel Case (1862).
+The dedication is directed solely to the personal God.
+Vallabhacharya's descendants are regarded as a Gurudwaar (the gateway or instrument of the original teacher), not as the Absolute itself.

+In the early 20th century, a scholarly revival was led by figures such as Mulchand Teliwala and Ranchhoddas Patwari.
+They published critical editions of the original Sanskrit commentaries.
+This work, according to the tradition, aimed to preserve the philosophy from versions presented during the colonial era that were considered distorted or misinterpreted.
+This scholarship contributed to the status of Shuddhadvaita as a Vedantic system of Sakara Brahmavada (the doctrine of Brahman with form).

-Later scholarly work expanded the Shuddadvaita philosophy.
-Purusottama (1668–1781), Vallabhacharya's seventh descendant, wrote commentaries on the Anubhashya (known as Prakasha), the Subodhini, and Vidvan Mandana.
-His adopted son Gopesvara (1780–1830) further wrote a commentary on Prakasha called Rashmi.
+Later scholarly work expanded the Shuddhadvaita philosophy.
+Purusottama (1668–1781), Vallabhacharya's seventh descendant, wrote commentaries on the Anubhashya (known as Prakasha), the Subodhini, and the Vidvan Mandana.
+His adopted son Gopesvara (1780–1830) further wrote a commentary on the Prakasha called Rashmi.

 Central topics

-In the ancient Vedic tradition of knowledge and comprehension of reality, the central theme would be experiencing the Supreme Entity or Brahman.
-Vedas primarily contain references to the advaita nature of Brahman.
-However, depending on how a scholar perceives those verses, they might see duality—dvaita aspect as well.
+In the ancient Vedic tradition of knowledge and comprehension of reality, the central theme is considered to be experiencing the Supreme Entity or Brahman.
+The Vedas primarily contain references to the non-dual (advaita) nature of Brahman.
+However, depending on how a scholar perceives those verses, they might see duality—a dvaita aspect as well.
 This ambiguity has led to several philosophical traditions in the Indian history, such as: